Driven Magnon-Photon System as a Tunable Quantum Heat Rectifier: Model and dissipative dynamics

 where $\Delta_{c}\!=\!\omega_c - \omega_d$ and $ \Delta_{m}\!=\!\omega_m - \omega_d$ represent the detuning of the photonic and magnonic modes from the drive, respectively.

-We assume that the heat reservoirs are Markovian, and the dynamics of the joint system and the reservoirs can be described by the Lindblad-Gorini-Kossakowski-Sudarshan master equation \cite{gorini1976completely, lindblad1976generators}.
-Thus, the adjoint master equation for the hybrid magnon-photon setup is written as \citep{breuer2002theory}
+Next, we move to present and discuss the dissipative dynamics of the system.
+The heat current is evaluated in the stationary state within the Lindblad-Gorini-Kossakowski-Sudarshan (GSKL) Makovian master equation framework \cite{gorini1976completely, lindblad1976generators}.
+We assume Markovian bosonic reservoirs and weak coupling between the reservoirs and devices.
+Hence, the evolution equation for the hybrid magnon-photon system is presented with the adjoint master equation for the hybrid magnon-photon setup \cite{breuer2002theory}